bluebear94/zt-/README.md

 You need Boost (for `filesystem`) installed as well.

+`make atest` runs the tests.
+If you're hacking on ztš, then:

+* make sure to run the tests whenever you change the code
+* make sure you add tests for new features

 ### Usage

 Run the program with literally anything that isn't a valid input to see the